qinxuqiang/xuqiangqin.github.io/_pages/about.md

 ---

 I am a postdoctoral research associate at University of North Carolina at Chapel Hill.
-My mentor is Justin Sawon.
-[Justin Sawon](http://sawon.web.unc.edu)
+My mentor is [Justin Sawon](http://sawon.web.unc.edu).

 I obtained my Ph.D from Indiana University at Bloomington.
-My advisor was Valery Lunts.
+My advisor was [Valery Lunts](https://math.indiana.edu/about/faculty/lunts-valery.html)

 My research interest is algebraic geometry, in particular derived categories, moduli space of sheaves and quiver representations.